Wz. 35 anti-tank rifle: Use

 2007 military reenactment in Gdynia.
 Polish soldier with anti tank rifle.

 The rifle was the main anti-tank weapon of an infantry platoon.
 Each infantry company and cavalry squadron was to be equipped with three rifles, each operated by a team of two soldiers.
 Additional anti-tank teams were to be created at a later stage.
 Although the weapon was successively introduced to the units, it remained a top secret.
 The rifles were kept in closed wooden crates, each marked with a number and a notice "Do not open; surveillance equipment".
 The teams were trained in secret military facilities just before the war, beginning in July 1939, and had to swear to preserve the secret (an approach similar to the German Wunderwaffe concept).
 During a mobilization, starting from 28 August 1939 it was ordered to issue rifles to units, and to train additional soldiers, still in secret.

 The rifle was carried by the leader of the two-man rifle team on a carrying strap.
 The other member of the squad was his aide and provided him with cover while he was reloading.
 The weapon was usually fired from prone supported position with the bipod attached to the barrel.
 However, it could be also used in other positions, like prone unsupported and crouch.
 The effective range was 300 metres and the weapon was effective against any German tank of the period, including Panzer III and Panzer IV.
-It could penetrate all lightly armored vehicles in any range.
+It could penetrate all lightly armored vehicles at any range.
 It could penetrate 15 mm of armor, sloped at 30° at 300 m distance, or 33 mm of armor at 100 m.